John Glover (general): Later life

-Political Career
+Political career

-John Glover served in local offices including six terms as a town selectman, delegate to the state convention that ratified the U.S. Constitution (1788), and two-term member of the Massachusetts House of Representatives (1788-1789).
-During his 1789 tour of the United States, President George Washington made a special detour to see his old reliable army friend John Glover and thank the town of Marblehead for their service during the war.
+Glover served in local offices including six terms as a town selectman, delegate to the state convention that ratified the U.S. Constitution (1788), and two-term member of the Massachusetts House of Representatives (1788-1789).
+During his 1789 tour of the United States, President George Washington made a detour to see Glover and thank the residents of Marblehead for their service during the war.

 Death

-John Glover died on January 30, 1797, after contracting hepatitis.
-He was buried in a brick tomb at Old Burial Hill (Marblehead, Massachusetts).
+Glover died on January 30, 1797, after contracting hepatitis.
+He was buried in a brick tomb on Marblehead's Old Burial Hill.
 His death is now commemorated annually by Glover's Regiment, with a memorial lantern procession to his tomb and a three-volley gun salute.

-Historic Residences
+Historic residences

-John Glover and his family lived in Marblehead, MA where he built a house in 1762, now known as the John Glover House, a National Historic Landmark.
-The Glover farmhouse, in Swampscott, MA, and also built in 1700s, is where Glover lived beginning in 1782 after retiring from the military.
-While living here, he served as a local selectman and Massachusetts State representative.
-The house still stands today in Swampscott, MA but threatened by demolition.
+Glover and his family lived in house he built in 1762, now known as the John Glover House, a National Historic Landmark.
+The General Glover Farmhouse, originally built in what was then Salem, and now in Swampscott, was also built in the 1700s, and it is where Glover lived beginning in 1782 after retiring from the military, until his death in 1797.
+The house stands today but was threatened by demolition in 2025, resulting in a preservation effort Save the Glover to prevent the loss of Glover's final home.